Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Introduction

-The function-to-function neural PDE solvers, which leverage neural networks as surrogate models to approximate the solutions of a family of PDEs, are emerging as a new paradigm for simulating physical systems with the development of deep learning~\cite{lu2021learning,DBLP:conf/iclr/LiKALBSA21, kovachki2023neural, goswami2022physics}.
-Along this direction, several studies have proposed diverse network architectures for neural PDE solvers~\cite{li2020neural,lu2021learning,brandstetter2022message}.
-These solvers can be trained using supervised~\cite{lu2021learning, li2020neural} or unsupervised approaches~\cite{wang2021learning,shi2022lordnet,li2021physics}, employing pre-generated data or PDE information to construct training targets, respectively.
-The unsupervised training approach is essential for deep learning-based PDE solvers, particularly in scenarios with limited available or high-quality data.
-To address this issue, some studies~\cite{shi2022lordnet,li2021physics} borrow techniques from classical numerical solvers to construct training targets.
-For instance, the low-rank decomposition network (LordNet)~\cite{shi2022lordnet} and physics-informed neural operator (PINO)~\cite{li2021physics} integrate finite difference or pseudo-spectral methods with neural networks during the training stage.
-However, these traditional Eulerian methods generally require fine meshes or step sizes for stable simulations.
+Beyond these achievements, the function-to-function neural PDE solvers have risen as another new paradigm for simulating physical systems, which leverage neural networks as surrogate models to approximate the solutions of a family of PDEs~\cite{sanchez2020learning, wandel2021learning,lu2021learning, DBLP:conf/iclr/LiKALBSA21}.
+Along this direction, several studies have proposed diverse network architectures for neural PDE solvers~\cite{sanchez2020learning,li2020neural,lu2021learning,brandstetter2022message,zhang2024deciphering}.
+These solvers can be trained using supervised~\cite{sanchez2020learning,lu2021learning, li2020neural} or unsupervised approaches~\cite{wandel2021learning,wang2021learning,li2021physics}, employing pre-generated data or PDE information to construct training targets, respectively.
+The unsupervised training approach is essential for DL-based PDE solvers, particularly in scenarios with limited available or high-quality data.
+To address this issue, some studies~\cite{wandel2021learning,shi2022lordnet,li2021physics} borrow techniques from classical numerical solvers to construct training targets.
+For instance, the MAC grid physics-constrained network and its 3D extension~\cite{wandel2021learning, wandel2021teaching}, low-rank decomposition network (LordNet)~\cite{shi2022lordnet} and physics-informed neural operator (PINO)~\cite{li2021physics} integrate finite difference or pseudo-spectral methods with neural networks during the training stage.
+However, these traditional Eulerian methods require fine meshes or step sizes for stable simulations.
 Therefore, the performance and efficiency of corresponding neural PDE solvers are also limited by time and space discretization, particularly when handling high spatiotemporal variations.
+Furthermore, these methods often necessitate additional loss functions to enforce boundary conditions, introducing extra complexity in hyperparameter tuning and computational demands.